-The MSON utilizes the ACEMAPP (Alliance for Clinical Education Matching and Placement Program). (www.acemapp.org) ACEMAPP is a secure, online, clinical rotation matching, student on-boarding, and document storage solution for clinical sites, schools and consortia.
-ACE MAPP is a system to certify educational and healthcare institutions that students have completed certain requirements prior to the start of their clinical placement.
+The MSON utilizes the ACEMAPP (Alliance for Clinical Education Matching and Placement Program) for the Detroit Campus only.
+ACEMAPP is a secure, online, clinical rotation matching, student onboarding, and document storage solution for clinical sites, schools and consortia.
+ACEMAPP is a system to certify educational and healthcare institutions that students have completed certain requirements prior to the start of their clinical placement.
 This is a web-based online learning system and provides the vehicle for centralized record keeping of the HIPPA, OSHA, and Blood Borne Pathogens requirements that the health systems in Southeast Michigan require.
-The ACE MAPP System is also a centralized record keeping system for the student's demographic information and student's immunization, CPR, and TB results.
+ACEMAPP System is also a centralized record keeping system for the student's demographic information and student's immunization, CPR, and TB results.